Cicciokr/Nodejs-Socket-Realtime-Drawing-Canvas/README.md

 # Nodejs-Drawing-Realtime
-Nodejs app permit to draw on a map realtime with your friend in a private room
+Nodejs app permit to draw on a map realtime with your friend in a private room, the app use expressjs 4.x and socket.io 1.x

 ### Install it is simple
 - download the package unzip it for example *./drawing*